 In summary, it is possible to draw a conclusion that V.S.
 Vysotsky was a splendid catch of the director for the part of Hamlet.
 It is difficult to imagine another actor of those years who could live the life of Hamlet-poet in such a deep-felt and psychological manner on stage and who was able to die in the name of spectators’ catharsis every time.

 V.S.
-Vysotsky took the stage as Hamlet the Dane for the last time on July 17, 1980.
-After only 8 days the actor’s heart died within him.
+Vysotsky took the stage as Hamlet the Dane for the last time on July 18, 1980.
+After only one week the actor’s heart died within him.

 “Hamlet” at the Taganka became a theatrical legend long time ago.
 And the “Hamlet with a guitar”, V.S.
 Vysotsky, played a significant role in this repsect.